-However, oil raw sludge can be recycled and transformed into environment friendly substances due to biological sanitation.
+However, oil raw sludge can be recycled and transformed into environment friendly substances using bioremediation techniques.
 This operation allows decrease hydrocarbon concentration to the admissible level in 1-2 years thus ensuring significant savings that are needed for construction and management of storehouses and penalties.

 Insights into Biological Treatment

 One of such operations is microbiological reprocessing with the usage of harmless microflora representatives that can decompose oil with excretion of environment friendly substances.
 Since structure and physical characteristics of sludge vary, the process of its biological decomposition requires a number of measures that lead to inactivation of toxic sludge components.

 - Mineral salts from reservoir waters

 - Mechanical extraneous matters of natural or technological origin

 - Heavy metals.